gregalletti/CTF_writeups/README.md

 There were 9 pictures, so finding a way to extract 3 characters from every pic would have been a good start.
 Then I proceeded by easily solving them (I often play chess and solve this type of quiz), writing down every winning move in the standard chess notation like Qh7 = Queen moves in h7.

 In the meanwhile one of my teammates randomly tried to decrypt the given string with a ROT decryption, discovering some interesting characters like { and }.
-Looks like a flag ;)
+Looks like a flag :smirk:

 Knowing that, we guessed a possible shift correlation between the original string and the chess-obtained string, and observing the outcome of some experiments it turned out that only the numerical characters of the second one were relevant.
 So: we grouped both strings in 9 groups of 3 chars, took every group of the first string and shifted by the last char of the corresponding group of the second string.